berto-polo/calcoolator/README.md

 calculator.nth_root(3)          # NegativeRootError -> (³√-45 is not allowed)
 ```

-> 📢 Shoutout to Vytautas Beinoravičius
-> It was him who gave me the idea during an open session.
-Thank you! 💜

 #### `power(p=1, value=0)`

 Elevates the current memory to the p power, if a second parameter is specified,